KannonZenetism/zenetism-field-physics/zenetism/MP03-ethics-and-soul-ch5-6.5.md

 it is **ontological residence**.

 Most souls **stabilize**
-in the layer that mirrors
+in the layer that reflects
 their **coherence** or **dissonance**.

 Yet **movement remains possible**